 Frank graduated from the University of Notre Dame in 1981 with a Bachelor of Science in Civil Engineering then later went on to receive his Master of Science in Civil Engineering at the Georgia Institute of Technology in 1986.
 He also completed the Advanced Management Program at Duke University Fuqua School of Business.

-Samantha Jacques, PhD, FACHE, is the System Director of Clinical Engineering at Penn State Health.
+Samantha Jacques, PhD, FACHE, is the Vice President of Clinical Engineering at McLaren.
+She manages Services throughout the McLaren system including 14 hospitals, ambulatory surgery centers, imaging centers, and Michigan’s largest network of cancer centers.
+Prior to McLaren, she was Director of Clinical Engineering at Penn State Health.
 She has more than 10 years of experience as a healthcare director, is a Fellow in the American College of Healthcare Executives, and is a board member for the American College of Clinical Engineering.
 She is active in the creation of AAMI standards, works with the AAMI Foundation on Alarm Management and Healthcare Technology and works with CHIME on healthcare policy.
 Prior to joining Penn State Health, she was the Director of Clinical Engineering at Texas Children’s Hospital.
 She has a BS in Biomedical Engineering from Milwaukee School of Engineering and a PhD in Biomedical Engineering from Louisiana Tech University.

 Dave Kistel is Vice President of Facilities & Support Services at Lee Health in Lee County, Florida.
 He is a graduate of Furman University.
 Dave is responsible for the integrated facilities and support service operations of a multi-hospital system including four acute care hospitals and two specialty hospitals with a total of 1,557 beds, 3 million square feet of physical plant, one nursing home, and over fifty (50) outpatient / physician office sites.
 His division includes 65 employees and five departments: Facilities Management Administration, Plant Operations, Facilities Planning & Design, Construction, and Environmental Safety.